-01) Replacement wear rings that are within OEM internal diameter specifications may be used.
+- 01) Replacement wear rings that are within OEM internal diameter specifications may be used.
 Silicone adhesive sealant may be used in addition to original equipment seal to seal pump inlet.
-Visibility spout must be removed or plugged.

-- 02) No modification interns that it is, including grinding, surfacing, polishing, machining, shot-blasting, etc, is not authorized on one of the components of the transmission (ex; stator, cone of exit, etc). - 03) Runabout, the reverse gear must be dismounted. - 04) Impeller may be modified or aftermarket.
+Visibility spout must be removed or plugged. - 02) No modification interns that it is, including grinding, surfacing, polishing, machining, shot-blasting, etc, is not authorized on one of the components of the transmission (ex; stator, cone of exit, etc). - 03) The reverse gate must be removed. - 04) Impeller may be modified or aftermarket.